November 6, 2014

 The Humane Society International—Farm Animals (HSI—FA) department works to move animal agriculture industries away from systems and practices that cause enormous suffering to the billions of animals raised and killed for meat, eggs, and milk, while influencing policy-making bodies, scientific and governmental leaders, and corporations through research, engagement, and partnerships with other stakeholders.

-HSI—FA seeks volunteers with an earnest attention to detail to work on projects including research and writing, fact-checking, and administrative support/data entry.
+HSI—FA seeks volunteers with an earnest attention to detail to work on projects including fact-checking and research and writing.
 Volunteers typically work remotely and are assigned work based on availability, skills and interest.

 Click on role title to view expanded position description.